 If you know me only as a nail polish junkie with a 1400+ collection of bottled beauties, then you will be probably shocked that I am more passionate about skincare … and always were. :D

 I have been using sunscreen regularly for almost 20 years.
 As a sworn geek, I studied every little detail about the subject.
 But I am not held down by theory.
 Quite frankly, I put a lot into my own experience and those of my fellow SPF worshipers.

 One of our pet peewees is the non-disclosure of UVA protection.
 Why in the world is that still not a legal obligation?
 UVA is just as important as UVB (SPF numerical label).

 I personally want more than:

 - UVA in a circle – EU way of telling us that UVA is 1/3 or more of UVB protection (SPF 50+ usually means SPF is around 60.
 1/3 of that is the UVA-PF 20 which is decent UVA protection.).

 - or an Asian PA + system that is also rudimentary

 - and don’t even get me started on USA “broad spectrum“

-I want NUMBERS not cat in a bag. :P
+I want NUMBERS not a cat in a bag. :P